Package 'markovDP'

 To avoid overflow problems with rewards, reward values should stay well within the range of [-1e10, +1e10]. -Inf can be used as the reward for unavailable actions and will be translated into a large negative reward for solvers that only support finite reward values.

 The start state of the agent can be a single state or a distribution over the states.
-The start state definition is used as the default when the reward is calculated by reward() and for simulations with simulate_MDP().
+The start state definition is used as the default when the reward is calculated by reward() and for sampling with sample_MDP().

 Options to specify the start state are: